cbmr-data/cbmr-data.github.io/esrum/_sources/usage/access/access.rst.txt

    Users with project/group ownership will see a ``Manage User Access`` button instead of the ``Manage User Access`` mentioned above.

-   In that case, start by searching for your own KU username (e.g.
+   In that case, start by searching for your own UCPH username (e.g.
    ``abc123``) and then click on the check mark to the left your name *once*.
 Wait for the check mark to turn green, click the ``Next`` button, and then proceed with the steps described above.